InfinyTech3D/SofaHaplyRobotics/README.md

 ## Description

 **Inverse3** by **Haply Robotics** is a compact, high-performance haptic device that provides full 6-DoF motion input with fast, stable force feedback.
-Designed for simulation, teleoperation, and advanced human–machine interaction, it allows users to feel and control virtual objects with exceptional precision.
+Designed for simulation, teleoperation, and advanced humanâ€“machine interaction, it allows users to feel and control virtual objects with exceptional precision.
 Its lightweight design, interchangeable tool grips, and broad software integration support make it ideal for research, training, and interactive biomechanical simulation.
 For further details, please visit the [Haply Robotics website](https://www.haply.co/inverse3).